transmitic/transmitic/README.md

 Transmitic is an encrypted, peer to peer, file transfer program with download pause and resume.
 No third party server is involved.
+No file size limit!

 The goal is to make transferring files and folders as easy as possible.
 If you have ever thought _"I just want to send these files directly from this computer to another"_, Transmitic can help.

 Discord: [https://discord.gg/tRT3J6T](https://discord.gg/tRT3J6T)
 Reddit: [https://www.reddit.com/r/transmitic/](https://www.reddit.com/r/transmitic/)